 So is it a completely arbitrary power?
 And if so does that mean Miranda has no case for wrongful detention – that Parliament must have intended it to be an arbitrary power so individuals can’t complain if it is use arbitrarily?
 After all the law seems designed to be used on the innocent and the authorities acknowledge it does just that – hence the need to be terribly courteous to them.

-In fact, no – the law is not wholly arbitrary.
+The High Court has now declared it is not an arbitrary power – and it is right.
 For one thing lack of grounds for suspicion is not the same as lack of suspicion – and security personnel are a suspicious lot (that’s what they are paid for).
 Additionally, there are two issues that have to be shown if Schedule 7 is to be operated lawfully.

 Firstly there must be a context of terrorism.
 Terrorism must be in the offing or suspected; potential or actual terrorism must be the context in which Schedule 7 is operated.
 The lack of need for grounds for suspicion relates only to the detainee – there need not be grounds to suspect him or her but terrorism must be suspected.
 So the guidance notes: